-- methods are the most appropriate for particular applications, arrange for the display of a sitenotice and will visit the site and will also decide what neighbouring properties tonotify by a letter if required.
-Site visits to neighbours may also be undertaken. - 3.19 The consultation period lasts for 21 days, and representations can be made via the public access system during this time.
-Representations can still be made after that time if a decision has not yet been taken and the comments reach the case officer in time. - 3.20 The case officer will also decide what other statutory and nonstatutory consultations to make, such as to relevant environmental bodies (eg Environment Agency, water companies), amenity groups and internal councilconsultees (eg strategic planning, environmental protection, historic environment, drainage and landscape). - 3.21 A weekly list of planning applications (and other development applications) is published here: Weekly lists Winchester City Council and made available at the Council offices and emailed to Town and Parish Councils and the Winchester Town Forum.
-In certain cases (see table above) applications are also publicised by a notice in the local paper. - 3.22 The Council seeks to ensure that a wide range of people are aware of local development proposals.
-Therefore, some significant applications for major development are highlighted on the Council's website and tweets and press releases are also made in relation to these.
+- 4.19 The consultation period lasts for 21 days, and representations can be made via the public access system during this time.
+Representations can still be made after that time if a decision has not yet been taken and the comments reach the case officer in time. - 4.20 The case officer will also decide what other statutory and nonstatutory consultations to make, such as to relevant environmental bodies (eg Environment Agency, water companies), amenity groups and internal Council consultees (eg strategic planning, environmental protection, historic environment, drainage and landscape). - 4.21 A weekly list of planning applications (and other development applications) is published here: Weekly lists Winchester City Council and made available at the Council offices and emailed to Parish and Town Councils and the Winchester Town Forum.
+In certain cases (see table above) applications are also publicised by a notice in the local paper. - 4.22 The Council seeks to ensure that a wide range of people are aware of local development proposals.
+Therefore, some significant applications for major development are highlighted on the Council's website and press releases are also made in relation to these.
 If you would like to know what is happening in your local area, it is recommended that you register on the WCC planning website here: Registration (winchester.gov.uk) where you will be able to track applications, save your Searches and receive email notifications about tracked applications and new search results.